okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/oidc/index.md

 ### Composing Your Base URL

-All of the endpoints on this page start with an authorization server, however the URL for that server will vary depending on the endpoint and the type of authorization server.
-You have two types of authorization servers to choose from, depending on your use case:
+All of the endpoints on this page start with an authorization server, however the URL for that server varies depending on the endpoint and the type of authorization server.
+You have two types of authorization servers to choose from depending on your use case:

-#### 1. Single sign-on to Okta
+#### 1. Single Sign-On to Okta

 This is for the use case where your users are all part of your Okta organization and you would just like to offer them single sign-on with an ID token.
 In this case Okta is your authorization server, which we refer to as the "Okta Org Authorization Server" and your full URL looks like this:

 `https://{yourOktaDomain}/oauth2/v1/authorize`

-#### 2. Okta as the identity platform for your app or API
+#### 2. Okta as the Identity Platform for Your App or API

-This is for use cases where Okta is the identity and authorization platform for your application or API, so your users will be logging in to something other than Okta.
-In this case you are using a Custom Authorization Server inside Okta, and your full URL looks like this:
+This is for use cases where Okta is the identity and authorization platform for your application or API, so your users are logging in to something other than Okta.
+In this case you are using a custom authorization server inside Okta, and your full URL looks like this:

 `https://{yourOktaDomain}/oauth2/${authServerId}/v1/authorize`